web-ridge/react-ridge-state/README.md

-Modern global state management for React which does not get in your way.
+Really simple and small global state management for React which does not get in your way.

 # Roadmap
 - Publish to NPM (can anybody help?)